BonsaiDen/JavaScript-Garden/doc/en/intro/index.md

 **JavaScript Garden** is a growing collection of documentation about the most quirky parts of the JavaScript programming language.
-It gives advice to avoid common mistakes, subtle bugs, as well as performance issues and bad practices that non-expert JavaScript programmers may encounter on their endeavours into the depths of the language.
+It gives advice to avoid common mistakes and subtle bugs, as well as performance issues and bad practices, that non-expert JavaScript programmers may encounter on their endeavours into the depths of the language.

 JavaScript Garden does **not** aim to teach you JavaScript.
 Former knowledge